igaster/laravel-theme/README.md

 ## Paremeters in filenames

-You can include any configuration key of the current them inside the path using {curly brackets}.
+You can include any configuration key of the current theme inside any path string using *{curly brackets}*.
 For examle:

 ```php
 Theme::url('main-{version}.css')